 Initial and long-term destinations for graduates include positions in many job sectors.
 Students with the Journalism Public Relations degree are well prepared to work in public relations and advertising agencies, as well as in corporate and nonprofit sectors.

-Graduates with the B.A. in Journalism Public Relations have become public relations coordinators, account coordinators, media relations specialists, marketing specialists, freelance writers, media analysts, and more.
+Graduates with a B.A. in Journalism Public Relations have become public relations coordinators, account coordinators, media relations specialists, marketing specialists, freelance writers, media analysts, and more.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center's First Destinations survey!